nwolek/audiomoth-scripts/README.md

 Additional details:

 - To achieve this, the script uses both [SoX](http://sox.sourceforge.net/), [ImageMagick](https://imagemagick.org/) and [ffmpeg](https://ffmpeg.org/).
 Make sure these tools are installed and properly configured before using this script.
-- This script expects the filenames that are output from rename-by-date.sh, so make sure you run that script first.
+- This script expects the filenames that are output from ```rename-by-date.sh```, so make sure you run that script first.
 The date and time of recording for the text on each slide is actually taken from the filename.
 - Information about the recording location is set by [these two variables at the top](https://github.com/nwolek/audiomoth-scripts/blob/master/make-spectrogram-movie.sh#L21) of the bash script.

 Output: